MichaelGombos/sorting-algorithm-visualizer/README.md

 # Sorting Algorithm Visualizer

-This project was created to provide a visual representation for common (and uncommon) sorting algorithms.
+This project was created to provide a visual representation for sorting algorithms.

 ## Build